gyanesh-nayak/medical_appointment_noshow-eda/README.md

 ## Limitations

-Please note that this is an associations-based analysis, not a causal one.
+Please note that this is an association-based analysis, not a causal one.
 Several variables are intertwined, SMS receipt and waiting time in particular, so raw comparisons can be misleading until confounders are checked.
 Some subgroups (certain neighborhoods, higher handicap levels) have very small sample sizes and shouldn't be over-interpreted.
 And since this project stops at exploration, it doesn't test how well any of these features would actually hold up predicting outcomes for new patients.

 A natural next step would be to take these findings and build out a classification model to see how well they generalize.